 If you already have your motorcycle endorsement, DO NOT sign up for the BRC2-LW class!
 You will be charged the License Waiver class fee of $260!

-Students under the age of 18 will need to have their parent or guardian’s signature on the New York State Motorcycle Safety Program Waiver and Indemnification form.
-The parent or guardian can accompany the student to class and sign the form in the presence of the RiderCoach with proper identification (photo ID) or the student can bring pre-signed form to class so long as the parents signature is notarized.
+Students under the age of 18 will need to have their parent or guardian’s signature on both the New York State Motorcycle Safety Program and Covid Release, Waiver and Indemnification forms.
+The parent or guardian can accompany the student to class and sign the forms in the presence of the RiderCoach with proper identification (photo ID), or the student may bring the pre-signed forms to class so long as the parent’s signatures are notarized.

 Afternoon courses will begin after lunch and run until dinner-time.
 Other schedules may become available.
 (See the important note in How do I register for a BRC2? above.)

 You can see the full schedule, plus availability for each location, by clicking here.

 Please consider that you will be outdoors for extended periods in ambient weather conditions.
 You will spend a full day expending mental and physical energy as you learn new skills.

 If you feel that there are motor skill ability, age, physical condition or language limitations that may limit your ability to learn to ride, please feel free to contact our office to discuss what provision can be made to assist you.

 - A street-legal motorcycle (must have valid NYS Inspection Certificate attached and pass the RiderCoaches’ safety inspection)